grafana/har-to-k6/li-har.spec.md

-  pages?: Array // List of exported pages entries?: Array // List of exported requests comment?: Check // A comment provided by the user or the application }
+  pages?: Array // List of exported pages entries?: Array // List of exported requests comment?: Check // A comment provided by the user or the application exportAs?: String // Name of function that wraps the created script (default: 'main') namedExport?: boolean // Whether or not the function should be a named export (rather than a `default` export) (default: false)
+}
 ```